CLEPyLadies/pyladies-official/content/pages/resources.md

 [After Hours Programming](https://www.afterhoursprogramming.com/tutorial/python/python-overview/) - This tutorial covers language fundamentals and some web development concepts.

-[The Hitchhiker's Guide to Python](https://docs.python-guide.org/)  - This is a comprehensive guide covering best practices and uses of Python.

 [Invent Your Own Computer Games with Python 4th Edition](https://inventwithpython.com/invent4thed/) - This book teaches readers how to program in Python by making simple, classic games like Hangman and Tic Tac Toe.

+### General Resources

-[Google's Python Class](https://developers.google.com/edu/python/?hl=en) -  This class has a slight barrier to entry but covers great topics like Lists, Dictionaries, and Regular Expressions
+[Google's Python Class](https://developers.google.com/edu/python/) -  This class has a slight barrier to entry but covers great topics like Lists, Dictionaries, and Regular Expressions

 [RealPython](https://realpython.com/) - This site has tons of tutorials, some free and some paid.
 It covers a wide range of topics including language fundamentals, machine learning, testing, frameworks, and many more.

-[StudyTonight](https://www.studytonight.com/python/) -  This website categorizes tutorials by difficulty so that you can either start with the basics or with a particular topic.

-[Full Stack Python](https://www.fullstackpython.com/) - An in-depth tutorial on building Python web applications and deploying them online.
+[The Hitchhiker's Guide to Python](https://docs.python-guide.org/)  - This is a comprehensive guide covering best practices and uses of Python.

 ### For Data Science